 The Treasury Oversight Committee shall receive a copy of every Audit Report as prepared by an independent certified public accounting firm(s).
-Such reports are made in accordance with the California Government Code Sections 26920 and 26922 and County Board of Supervisor's resolution dated July 6, 1971, and which includes an evaluation of investments for compliance with California Government Code Section 53601 and 53605 and <a href="
+Such reports are made in accordance with the California Government Code Sections 26920 and 26922 and County Board of Supervisor's resolution dated July 6, 1971, and which includes an evaluation of investments for compliance with California Government Code Section 53601 and 53635.